ChiwahPang/chiwah/README.md

 ## Zihua Peng

 # Introduction
-* Background: PUBG is one of the most popular game in the world.
-Battle Royale-style video games have taken the world by storm.
-100 players are dropped onto an island empty-handed and must explore, scavenge, and eliminate other players until only one is left standing, all while the play zone continues to shrink.
+* Background: 2048 is popular and easy-to-manipulate in the world.
+Through Python, the game can be designed.

-* Proposal: The python project is aim to predict if the player of PUBG would win the game after comparing the data of the player with the model of the training data.
+* Proposal: The python project is aim to move the numbers to earn 2048 points for the win.

 # TODO
-* Download the PUBG data from kaggle. https://www.kaggle.com/c/pubg-finish-placement-prediction
+* Emphasis on the logic of the whole 2048 game.
-* Build a model for the data to analyse.
+* Try to code differently and oringally.
 * Design the program of the project.
 * Run the program and make evualation.